Founder on Hamptons Fashion Week: 'We are highlighting very key, iconic people'

 Dee Rivera, founder of Hamptons Fashion Week | Raul Blanco

-Hamptons Fashion Week is celebrating industry icons and the hottest looks during a two-day tribute to fashion and the faces behind it from Friday, Aug.
+Hamptons Fashion Week is set to celebrate industry icons and emerging designers during a two-day event from Friday, Aug.
 29, through Saturday, Aug.
 30, in Watermill.

-The main event is Saturday with the fashion icon awards at 5:45 p.m., runway presentations from 7-9 p.m. and after-party entertainment by DJ Jon Gosselin from “Jon & Kate Plus 8” starting at 9 p.m.
-Check-in on Saturday begins 1:45 p.m., and getting there early means not missing out on Bubbles & Bites featuring DJ Chef from Food Network’s "Cutthroat Kitchen" and others, as well as entertainment by Alchemy DJ Nelson, opera singer Arielle and more.
+Saturday’s lineup includes the Fashion Icon Awards at 5:45 p.m., followed by runway presentations from 7 to 9 p.m.
+An after-party with entertainment by DJ Jon Gosselin of “Jon & Kate Plus 8” starts at 9 p.m.
+Check-in on Saturday opens at 1:45 p.m.
+Early arrivals can enjoy Bubbles & Bites, featuring DJ Chef from Food Network’s "Cutthroat Kitchen," entertainment by Alchemy DJ Nelson, opera singer Arielle, and more.

-“Fashion Week is always trying to discover new and emerging designers,” Rivera said in an interview with South Shore Press, “So, one of the new designers that we have is (Himanthi Wanninayake, founder of) Atelier H. She has a beautiful ready-to-wear collection that we’re highlighting on the runway.
+“Fashion Week is always trying to discover new and emerging designers,” Rivera said in an interview with South Shore Press.
+“So, one of the new designers that we have is (Himanthi Wanninayake, founder of) Atelier H. She has a beautiful ready-to-wear collection that we’re highlighting on the runway.
 We’re also highlighting Cesar Galindo, a celebrity designer who has been with us since the inception in 2019.
 Then, we have this other designer, Vernice Holmes, who does these beautiful art pieces.”
-Additionally, the boho chic and vintage styles of Johnny Was, another emerging design firm, will get the spotlight.
-Day Two calls attention to sustainable and inclusive fashion as well.

-She noted the tremendous growth of this event since its 2019 kick-off.
 “It has become a signature event that everybody goes to every year.
-So, it's been very exciting to see something that you create grow into something that everybody knows about,” said Rivera, a A New York native who serves on several boards.
+So, it's been very exciting to see something that you create grow into something that everybody knows about,” said Rivera, a New York native who serves on several boards.

-That is not to say it’s been without growing pains.
-“I'm gonna be honest; it's been a lot of work period.
+“I'm gonna be honest; it's been a lot of work.
 It's like raising a child.
 So, when you raise a child it's so beautiful but then you're like, ‘Oh my God the preteens!’, and then they become teens.
 So, it's been like that but it's been very rewarding to be discovering new designers and making a difference in people's lives especially in the fashion industry.”

 Organizations Included in this History